 Adopt the save now, spend later technique.
 This means setting aside your money for your savings goals and fixed costs at the beginning of the month and only using the remaining balance to pay for your monthly variable costs.

-Having worked out why you want to budget, what you want to save for, and what your fixed and variable costs are, it’s time to work out how to save money each month.
+So, you’ve worked out why you want to budget, what you want to save for, and what your fixed and variable costs are.
+Now it’s time to work out how to save money each month.

-50 percent of your income goes towards your “needs,” i.e. your fixed costs such as rent and bills.
+50% of your income goes towards your “needs,” i.e. your fixed costs such as rent and bills.

-30 percent is allocated to your “wants,” i.e. your variable costs such as eating out, trips to the hairdresser and clothes shopping.
+30% is allocated to your “wants,” i.e. your variable costs such as eating out, trips to the hairdresser and clothes shopping.

-20 percent goes into your savings or towards paying off debt.
+20% goes into your savings or towards paying off debt.

-The 50/30/20 rule was actually popularized and created by US senator Elizabeth Warren, a bankruptcy specialist at Harvard, as a way to show American citizens how to budget and save money and how to budget money on a low income.
+The 50/30/20 rule was actually created by US senator Elizabeth Warren, a bankruptcy specialist at Harvard, as a way to show American citizens how to budget and save money and how to budget money on a low income.

 The zero-based budgeting method differs slightly from the 50/30/20 approach in that it looks at assigning each penny a specific job.
 At the end of the month, all income minus all expenditures should equal zero; there should be no left-over money in your account.

 This means fine-tuning your budget so that you know exactly how much you are spending on your fixed, variable and savings costs each month, to the cent.
-This is a very detail-orientated approach to budgeting, and means that you need to be acutely aware of all of your monthly transactions, as they happen.
+This is a very detail-orientated approach to budgeting, and means that you need to be acutely aware of all of your monthly transactions as they happen.

 Create a budgeting contingency plan